Cuties: Marketing

 Prior to its release on Netflix, the film had not been deemed controversial when it was screened at Sundance and released in France.
 After Netflix acquired Cuties, its international promotional poster and trailer for the film were criticised for allegedly sexualising 11-year-old girls and were different from those used to promote the film in its original release in France.
 The Parents Television Council (PTC) requested that Netflix remove the film entirely, and a Change.org petition calling for people to cancel their Netflix subscription gathered more than 600,000 signatures.
-Followers of QAnon on social media also criticised the film, and 4chan banned images pertaining to the film from being posted on the imageboard site.
+Followers of QAnon on social media also criticised the film, and a moderator on the movies and television board of 4chan banned images pertaining to the film from being posted on the imageboard site.
 In Latin America, NetflixPedofilia trended on Twitter prior to the film's Netflix release.

 In response, Netflix replaced the poster with a new one, stating, "This was not an accurate representation of the film so the image and description has been updated."
 The new poster was replaced with that of the original theatrical release, depicting the girls running in the street with shopping bags while celebrating.

-Amidst the controversy, American actress Tessa Thompson came out in support of the film when it was criticised on social media, stating that "Cuties is a beautiful film" and said that she felt "gutted" when she saw the film for the first time during the Sundance premiere.
+Amidst the controversy, American actress Tessa Thompson came out in support of the film when it was criticised on social media, stating that "Cuties is a beautiful film" and said that the film "gutted me" when she saw it for the first time during the Sundance premiere.

 In Turkey, the Ministry of Family asked Radio and Television Supreme Council (RTÜK) to take the necessary precautions and evaluate the film; RTÜK subsequently demanded the film be removed from the Netflix catalogue.
 Netflix removed the film from its catalogue in Turkey two days before its release.
 In September 2020, Pakistani actor Hamza Ali Abbasi signed one of the petitions and demanded Netflix cancel their planned release of the film.
 Adriana Martínez Bedini, vice-president of Buenos Aires' Consejo de los Derechos de Niñas, Niños y Adolescentes (Council for the Rights of Girls, Boys and Teenagers), called for "being very careful not to eroticize childhood.
 Its consequences in society can be serious", adding that the topic would be included in the council plenary.

 In an interview with Deadline Hollywood, Maïmouna Doucouré stated that she received numerous death threats and personal attacks following the backlash on social media.
 She claimed that things happened fairly quickly (after delays due to the COVID-19 pandemic); she was focusing solely on the film's theatrical release in France, and at the time was not consulted about the controversial poster unveiled by Netflix.
 She said that she was notified of the film's poster controversy after being informed of negative feedback and reviews from the public on social media, and that the co-CEO of Netflix phoned her directly and apologised for the poster release.